timeester3648/MultiEngine-UTL/docs/module_mvl.md

 **mvl** (aka **M**atrix **V**iew **L**ibrary) implements generic classes for dense/strided/sparse vectors, matrices and views.

 Unlike most existing matrix implementations, **mvl** focuses on data-oriented matrices that support arbitrary element types and can be used similarly to [std::vector](https://en.cppreference.com/w/cpp/container/vector).
-It's main goal is simplicity of API and interoperability with most existing implementations.
+It's main goal is the simplicity of API and interoperability with most existing implementations.

 > [!Important]
-> Due to rather extensive API, seeing [usage examples](##example-1-(basic-usage)) first might be helpful.
+> Due to rather extensive API, seeing [usage examples](##example-1-declaring-and-indexing a-matrix) first might be helpful.

 > [!Tip]
-> Use GitHub built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this page.
+> Use GitHub's built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this page.

 ## Class structure